-§ 33.066 REQUEST FOR PROPOSAL.
+§33.066 REQUEST FOR PROPOSAL.BID EXEMPTION

-- (A) If and when a department head conducts a good faith review of available sources and determines that the contract by its very nature is not suitable to competitive bids or proposals, he or she shall forward an exemption request to the Purchasing Agent.
-The Purchasing Agent will review and approve all exempt requests.
+(A) If and when a department head conducts a good faith review of available sources and determines that the contract by its very nature is not suitable to competitive bids or proposals, he or she shall forward an exemption request to the Purchasing Agent.
+The Purchasing Agent will review and approve all exempt exception requests.
 The Purchasing Agent may consult with ad hoc groups of county staff in making his or her determination with regard to a particular procurement.
 If the Purchasing Agent reviews and approves the department head's recommendation that the procurement is exempt from competitive bids or proposals, the department is not required to employ the competitive proposal or bidding process to enter into a contract.
-A written determination for the basis for the bid exemption shall be made by the Purchasing Agent and included in the contract file. - (B) Examples of contracts which may not be suitable for competitive bids or proposals are: - (1) There is only one source for the required goods, service, or construction item; - (2) There exists a long-standing, successful relationship for professional services, and the knowledge gained through this relationship adds value integral to the services provided;
+A written determination for the basis for the bid exemption shall be made by the Purchasing Agent and included in the contract file.

-- (3) A sole-supplier's item is needed for trial use or testing; - (4) The purchase is for used equipment; and - (5) The purchase is made at auctions.
+- (B) Examples of contracts which may not be suitable for competitive bids or proposals fall into the following categoriesare: - (1) Single Source: There is only one source for the required goods, services, or construction item; - (2) Professional Services: There exists a long-standing, successful relationship for professional services, and the knowledge gained through this relationship adds value integral to the services provided; - (3) Trial use or testing: use or testing: A sole-supplier's item is needed for trial use or testing; - (4) Used equipment: The purchase is for used equipment; and - (5) Auctions: The purchase is made at auctions.